 505-564-7600 or 800-842-3127

 The wildlife, scenery and a Navajo Pueblito found amidst these 3,900 acres of diverse canyon landscape make this a great area for day hikes.

 1900 E. Santa Fe Ave.
 Grants, NM 87020

 At this time, the El Malpais trails are open.
 The visitor center and caves however are closed until further notice.

 Navajo Route 36, 15 miles west of Farmington, NM on Hwy.
 64

 Morgan Lake offers fantastic windsurfing and boating opportunities year-round.
 This 1,200 acre lake is located on the Navajo Reservation.

 River rafting in Durango, Colorado is an unforgettable experience!
 Mountain Waters Rafting is here to safely share this experience with you.
 For rates, to schedule a trip or for more information call or visit www.durangorafting.com.

-Morgan Lake, Cutter Reservoir and Whiskey Lake, managed by the Navajo Nation, are just a few of the lakes located on Navajo land that are popular with anglers.
+Morgan Lake, Cutter Reservoir, and Whiskey Lake, managed by the Navajo Nation, are just a few of the lakes located on Navajo land that is popular with anglers.